 3.2.1 ICANN Legal Staff

-As ICANN Legal represents the ICANN Org, they have no authority to (and without limiting the foregoing) represent any community volunteer in a GNSO working group dispute, offer interpretation on any internal GNSO rules/procedures/guidelines, or be a mediator to facilitate conflict resolution.
+As ICANN Legal represents the ICANN Org, they have no authority to (and without limiting the foregoing) represent any community volunteer in a GNSO working group disagreement, offer interpretation on any internal GNSO rules/procedures/guidelines, or be a mediator to facilitate conflict resolution.

 However, this does not prevent the parties involved in a proceeding from seeking advice and input from ICANN Legal on interpretations of relevant sections of the ICANN Bylaw that they are authorized to comment.
 For example, ICANN Legal could offer advice regarding the enforceability of ICANN’s Expected Standards of Behavior and suggest ways to address perceived violations.

-The parties involved in the dispute may seek support from ICANN Legal with respect to the interpretation of ICANN Bylaws, as well as suggestions for appropriate actions in accordance with the ICANN Bylaws.
+The parties involved in the disagreement may seek support from ICANN Legal with respect to the interpretation of ICANN Bylaws, as well as suggestions for appropriate actions in accordance with the ICANN Bylaws.
 At any point of the complaint process, specific questions about the ICANN Bylaws may be raised with ICANN Legal.
 However, for transparency and accountability purposes, these questions should come directly from the GNSO WG leadership, the GNSO Council leadership, and the GNSO Council liaison.

 3.2.2 ICANN Complaints Officer